Frequently Asked Questions

 What is the deadline for voter registration?

-Voter pre-registration deadline do not apply to military and overseas voters.
+Voter registration deadlines do not apply to military and overseas voters.

-To receive your absentee ballot by mail, your request must be received in the county auditor’s office by 5 p.m.
-Friday before the election.
+To receive your absentee ballot by mail, your request must be received in the county auditor’s office by 5 p.m. on the Friday before the election.

-Request your ballot early to ensure you receive your ballot early enough for you to return it on time.
-If you are unsure if you will receive your ballot on time, you may request the county auditor to email or fax your ballot to you.
+Request your ballot early to ensure you receive it early enough to return it on time.
+If you are unsure if you will receive your ballot on time, you may ask the county auditor to email or fax your ballot to you.

-To receive your absentee ballot by email or fax, your request must be received in the county auditor’s office by the close of business Monday before the election.
+To receive your absentee ballot by email or fax, your request must be received in the county auditor’s office by the close of business on the Monday before the election.

-If the request is received so late that is unlikely the absentee ballot can be returned by mail in time to be considered for counting, the county auditor will enclose a statement to that effect with the absentee ballot.
+If your request is received so late that it is unlikely the absentee ballot can be returned by mail in time to be considered for counting, the county auditor will enclose a statement to that effect with the absentee ballot.

 What is the return deadline for a Federal Write-in Absentee Ballot (FWAB)?